Branch History (1984 - 2009)

-Kenny Gillies stood down as Branch Secretary as he was moving to Glasgow, and was replaced by Adrian Scott.
+Kenny Gillies stood down as Branch Secretary as he was moving to Glasgow and was replaced by Adrian Scott.
 The Anchorage held the first real ale festival ever held in Ayrshire, and Geordie’s Byre in Ayr became known as a real ale outlet.
 I produced the first short-lived branch newsletter, which was very basic due to the limited computing power and software available at the time.
-It was printed at home and photocopied at work, and had a very limited circulation (just posted to members).
+It was printed at home, photocopied at work, and had limited circulation (just posted to members).

 The Hunting Lodge in Kilmarnock added to the growing list of pubs selling a selection of guest ales.
 The first of many branch trips to the Dumfries area (to help with GBG surveys) and to Arran took place.
-The Anchorage held two more beer festivals, and the Hunting Lodge held its first, as well as hosting a Scottish Branches meeting.
+The Anchorage held two more beer festivals, and the Hunting Lodge held its first and hosted a Scottish Branches meeting.

 The Hunting Lodge held another beer festival.
 Dan McKay’s in Troon started selling real ale.
-Graeme Perry joined the branch on moving to Troon from Glasgow.
+Graeme Perry joined the branch upon moving to Troon from Glasgow.

 There were branch visits to Broughton Brewery and the short-lived Glaschu Brewery in Glasgow., and the Waterside Inn, Seamill (then a Brewer’s Fayre) held a beer festival.